Survey Results - Trainee feedback on Norton Rose Fulbright

 Chair: Farmida Bi

-Who we are: Norton Rose Fulbright is a global legal firm.
-We provide the world’s pre-eminent corporations and financial institutions with a full business law service.
+Who we are: We provide the world’s preeminent corporations and financial institutions with a full business law service.

-What we do: Recognised for our industry focus, we are strong across all the key industry sectors: financial institutions; energy; infrastructure, mining and commodities; transport; technology and innovation; as well as life sciences and healthcare.
+What we do: Recognised for our industry focus, we are strong across all the key industry sectors: financial institutions; energy; infrastructure, mining and commodities; transport; technology and innovation; and life sciences and healthcare.
+Through our global risk advisory group, we leverage our industry experience with our knowledge of legal, regulatory, compliance and governance issues to provide our clients with practical solutions to the legal and regulatory risks facing their businesses.

-What we are looking for: An impeccable academic record and intellectual rigour are prerequisites.
+What we’re looking for: An impeccable academic record and intellectual rigour are prerequisites.
 We expect successful candidates to have at least AAB at A level (or equivalent) and be on track for a 2(1) (or equivalent).

 Perks: Benefits include private healthcare, personal pension plan, income protection, life assurance, 25 days’ annual holiday, private GP service, interest-free season ticket loan, employee assistance programme, car scheme, mortgage advisory service.